Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 He then decided to turn the caves into a place of worship by dedicating a temple to Lord Murugan, also known as Vēl Murugan (வேல் முருகன்).

-Ever since 1891, Batu Caves Malaysia has been the key location for Hindus to celebrate the Thaipusam festival.
+Since 1891, Batu Caves Malaysia has been the key location for Hindus to celebrate the Thaipusam festival.

 Lord Murugan Statue (Tamil: முருகன் சிலை)